sundaresanv2004/E-Voting/README.md

 ### Installation

-To install E-Voting, follow these simple steps:
+To install E-Voting v-6.01, follow these simple steps:

 Note: You need python-3.10 or later version installed in your system.
 This app only runs on Mac and Windows-10/(later)